apache/httpd-site/content/docs-project/index.md

 docs-build directory and run the relevant build scripts to produce all of the relevant transformations.
 Please see [docs build](docsformat.html) for more information.

+# Style Guide  {#style}

+When writing or editing documentation, please follow the conventions in our [Documentation Style Guide](style-guide.html).
+It covers inline markup, directive syntax definitions, prose style, and formatting standards.

 # The docs mailing list  {#ml}